Essential Magnetohydrodynamics for Astrophysics: `Compressibility' of a magnetic field

 \section{`Compressibility' of a magnetic field}

-Suppose the volume of the box of uniform field in {\ctl Fig.\,\ref{boxstress}} is changed by expansions in $x$, $y$, and $z$, and we ask the question how this changes the magnetic pressure in it.
+Suppose the volume of the box of uniform field in {Fig.\,\ref{boxstress}} is changed by expansions in $x$, $y$, and $z$, and we ask the question how this changes the magnetic pressure in it.
 Let the expansion take place uniformly, i.e.\ by displacements $\Delta x\sim x$, $\Delta y\sim y$, $\Delta z\sim z$.
 The magnetic field then changes in magnitude, but remains uniform ({\cpr problem \ref{pr.6}}).
-Consider next an expansion in $x$ and $y$ only, i.e.\ $\Delta z=0$.
+At a given point in the volume, orient the axes such that $z$ is parallel to $\bf B$.
+Consider an expansion in $x$ and $y$ only, i.e.\ $\Delta z=0$.
 Under such a change the volume $V$ of the box is proportional to its cross sectional area $A$ in the ($x,y$)-plane.
 By conservation of magnetic flux, the number of field lines crossing $A$ remains unchanged, hence $B\sim 1/A\sim 1/V$.
-The magnetic pressure thus varies as $ B^2/8\pi\sim V^{-2}$.
+The magnetic pressure thus varies as $ B^2/8\pi\sim V^{-2}$ for expansions perpendicular to $\bf B$.

 On adiabatic expansion, the pressure of a gas with a ratio of specific heats $c_p/c_v=\gamma$ varies as $p\sim V^{-\gamma}$.
 We can therefore say that, for expansions perpendicular to the field, the magnetic pressure varies like that of a gas with $\gamma=2$; somewhat stiffer than a fully ionized ideal gas ($\gamma=5/3$).
 The tension in the field, however, makes the analogy with a compressible gas inapplicable for expansions {\em along} ${\bf B}$.